microsoft/qsharp-language/Approved/3-multidimensional-arrays.md

     |6, 7, 8|
 ];

-// Slicing an index by a Range does not reduce the dimensionality
-// of the resulting array.
-let corners = data[0..2..2, 0..2..2];
+// Slicing does not reduce the dimensionality of the resulting array. let corners = data[0..2..2, 0..2..2];
 // corners = [|0, 2|, |6, 8|] and is of type [|Int|]